mohitsoniv/docker-learning/README.md

 ```
 ./launchpad apply -c ./cluster.yaml

-# It will take some time
+# It will take some time, around 10 - 15 mins
 ```

 To access your UCP instance, open a web browser and navigate to https:// followed by the public IP address of the UCP Manager server.
 You may have to manually allow the self-signed certificate on your browser.